VighneshK12/Polyp-Segmentation/README.md

 Run training / test commands with the right paths.

-The exact commands differ slightly between Linux, Windows, and Speed, so each setup is described separately below.
+The exact commands differ for Linux, Windows, and Speed, so each setup is described separately below.

-4. Linux Setup
+## 4) Linux Setup
-4.1.
-Clone and environment
+4.1) Clone and create environment bash
-bash
 Copy code
 git clone https://github.com/VighneshK12/Polyp-Segmentation.git